Unbalanced wheels can cause your tyres to wear prematurely.

 Correct wheel balance on your car is very important.
-Unbalanced wheels can cause your tyres to wear prematurely, as well as causing accelerated wear of your shock absorbers, struts and steering components.
-All this can seriously affect your car's overall performance.
+Unbalanced wheels can cause your tyres to wear prematurely, as well as causing accelerated wear of your shock absorbers , struts and steering components.
+All this can seriously affect your car's overall performance as well as potentially increasing the cost of wheel balancing.

 How does wheel balancing work?

-Our expert technicians can ensure the weight of your wheels is distributed evenly to provide you with a smooth ride and reduce the chances of early tyre wear.
+Our expert technicians can ensure the weight of your wheels is distributed evenly to ensure balancing of wheels that provides you with a smooth ride and reduce the chances of early tyre wear.

 The warning signs